-0 Work with the upstream operator to effectively prepare for an upstream petroleum industry incident.
+Before the Event 0 Work with the upstream operator to effectively prepare for an upstream petroleum industry incident.
 Provide input to the industrial operator's site-specific plan to ensure it is compatible with the Municipal Emergency Plan (MEP) where feasible.
 Participate in industrial operators' preparatory training and exercises where possible.
 Train personnel to carry out functions as assigned by MEP or procedures.
-Maintain 24 hour emergency contact numbers.
-Upon t he Notification of and during an Event Respond to and assess the emergency incident only in the Northern Rockies Regional Municipality fire protection area for fires.
-Response to rescue & hazard incidents anywhere within the municipality, where feasible.
+Maintain 24 hour emergency contact numbers. the Notification of and during an Event Response to rescue & hazard incidents anywhere within the municipality, where feasible.
+Establish contact with the industrial operator in order to: Obtain additional hazard information.
+Determine where roadblocks should be or are established.
+Determine the direction of approach to the incident.
+Determine if there are any injuries.
+Find out what response and public protection actions have been taken by the upstream operation.
+The location of the On-site Command Post (OSCP) and any Emergency Operations Centres (EOCs).
+Activate the MEP, when required.
 Manage the Local Authority's emergency response.
 Activate the Municipal EOC (MEOC), as required.
 If necessary, declare a State of Local Emergency.
 Establish a public information service, including the use of the news media to inform and instruct the public of the emergency and of any protective actions to be taken.
 Inform EMBC and the public when the emergency is over.
 After ti he Event Complete a "lessons learned" process based on the scope of involvement and provide any feedback to the industrial operator.
 Participate in multi-agency debriefings.